Residential Life

 Language Focused Program Houses

-Bienvenidos a La Casa Hispánica, the house with more flavor than any other place at Brown!
-We are a community made up of sophomores through seniors with an interest in the Spanish language and Spanish culture.
-Members are encouraged to speak Spanish with each other.
-Hispanic House residents participate in and help organize activities such as study breaks, Sabores, Tertulias, ciclos de cine (themed movie screenings), and community service projects.
+Bienvenidos a La Casa Machado!
+We aim to build community and find support in one another.
+Members are encouraged to speak Spanish with each other and participate in community activities.
 We encourage members of the Brown community to come to our events to meet new people and practice their Spanish with us (regardless of proficiency).

 French House is a community of Brown students interested in the language and culture of the French-speaking world.
 House activities open to the Brown community consist of parties, "pain et fromage" gatherings, film screenings, and cultural events.
 In-house activities include study breaks and optional co-ops.
 Each member helps to make French House a community by taking an active part in house management.
 If you are interested in the French language and its related cultures and want to live in an intimate, friendly atmosphere, then French House is a great opportunity to enrich your college experience.
 A conversational level of French is helpful but not required.